quiltdata/t4/docs/Technical Reference.md

 [import an existing certificate](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html).

 1. **An SSL certificate in the same region as your Quilt instance**, for the elastic load balancer of the Quilt server.
-See the above pre-requisite for details.
+See the above for details.

 1. For maximum security, Quilt requires **a region that supports [AWS Fargate](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)**.
 As of this writing, all U.S. regions support Fargate.